SeninV/Mail_Technopark/README.md

 # Mail_Technopark
-This is the code for solving MGTU Technopark homework tasks.
+This is my code for solving MGTU Technopark homework tasks.